T-Shirt Collection

 Pink t-shirt that reads "Lavender Menace" in red stenciled font.

-Some of those messages are personal, and the shirts are one of a kind, handmade, with sequins or graphic designs, letting the world know something about the maker: “new Rage dyke”; how she feels about her mother: “Daughter of a Dyke” (front), “Damn Proud” (back); or her lover: “you make me clit-happy and labia-laughing.”
+Some of those messages are personal, and the shirts often are one of a kind, handmade, with sequins or graphic designs, letting the world know something about the maker: “New Rage Dyke”; how she feels about her mother: “Daughter of a Dyke” (front), “Damn Proud” (back); or her lover: “you make me clit-happy and labia-laughing.”

-All the T-shirts have been catalogued, and the database can be searched by keywords in each field including the text, graphic, year, event, organization, city, state, country, focus (Lesbian, gay, bisexual, transgender, Feminist, AIDS) and by two subject descriptions (e.g., political, AIDS).
-We code the style, the color of the shirt, the print and design and, if known, the designer, donor, and any information about the story behind the T-shirt.
+All these t-shirts have been catalogued, and the database can be searched by keywords in each field including the text, graphic, year, event, organization, city, state, country, community (Lesbian, LGBTQ+, bisexual, transgender, Feminist, women, etc.), and by subject descriptions (e.g., political, AIDS, visibility, businesses, culture, theater,activism etc.).
+We coded the style, the color of the shirt, the print and design and, if known, the designer, donor, and any information about the story behind the T-shirt.